skylarhopkins/TransmissionFunctions/README.md

 install.packages("devtools")
 library("devtools")

-devtools::install_github("skylarhopkins/TransmissionFunctions", subdir="contactr") #does it work?
-I hope so. library("contactr")
+devtools::install_github("skylarhopkins/TransmissionFunctions", subdir="contactr")
+library("contactr")

+## Assign globals (or put them in as function arguments below)

 #If you assign these outside of the function arguments, you cannot use the same names as the
 #argument names, or else you'll get a recursive argument error.
 Sticking a period after each